Doctor of Pharmacy (PharmD)

 Admissions Interviews

-We plan to begin interviewing in October and will continue interviewing through the spring.
+We plan to begin interviewing in October and will continue interviewing throughout the spring.

-More information will be sent to students prior to their scheduled interview date.
+More information will be sent to invited applicants prior to their scheduled interview date.

 Financial Aid

-It is important for all eligible domestic prospective students should complete a FAFSA application for the planned matriculation year.
-The application opens in December.
+It is important for all eligible domestic prospective students to complete a FAFSA or Dream Act application for the planned matriculation year.
+The application opens annually in December.
 Click here to check for important dates and deadlines.
+All admitted students must complete a FAFSA for the entering academic year.

 We will be offering a limited number of “need-based,” “merit-based,” “leadership” and “social impact” scholarship opportunities.
 Recipients must be permanent residents of the United States to be eligible for consideration.

-AB-540 candidates, please refer to the California Dream Act Application, https://www.csac.ca.gov/post/resources-california-dream-act-application and https://dream.uci.edu for financial aid resources.
+AB-540/DACA/Undocumented candidates should refer to the California Dream Act Application and the UCI DREAM Center for financial aid resources.

 Many of our rotations will take place at the UCI Medical Center.
 Students will also benefit from a diversity of rotations in Southern California.

 UCI Medical Center has several residencies you can apply for.
-To learn more, visit the UCI Health Pharmacy Residency webpage.
+To learn more, visit UCI Health Pharmacy Residency..